Scaling is the process of adjusting the capacity of your Event Streams cluster to handle changing workloads. You can scale your cluster in two ways:

 # ...

-The memory settings for the Kafka brokers and controller nodes are defined in the EventStreams custom resource in the requests and limits properties under spec.strimziOverrides.nodePools[].resources, based on the assigned roles.
+The memory settings for the Kafka broker nodes are defined in the EventStreams custom resource in the requests and limits properties under spec.strimziOverrides.nodePools[].resources, based on the assigned roles.

 Alternatively, to apply the same memory settings to all Kafka nodes, you can configure them globally under spec.strimziOverrides.kafka.resources in the EventStreams custom resource.
 All Kafka node pools will automatically inherit these settings unless overridden at the node pool level.

-For example to configure a pool of Kafka brokers and controllers to have a memory request set to 4GB and limit set to 8GB:
+For example to configure a pool of Kafka brokers to have a memory request set to 4GB and limit set to 8GB:

 apiVersion: eventstreams.ibm.com/v1beta2